gagan-uppal/gagan-uppal/README.md

 - 🔭 I have a background in Mathematics.
 - 🕹️ I have experience working as a manual and automation tester.
 - 👯 I am a great team player as well as work independently.
-- 💼 Got a job opening?
-Get in touch with me!
 - 📫 How to reach me: guppal.profile@gmail.com
 - 🌱 My resume: https://resume.creddle.io/resume/11y8mamxg7u
 - ⚡ Connect with me: https://www.linkedin.com/in/gagandeep-uppal/